 The experiment was conducted in Forest College and Research Institute, Mettupalayam at 11° 19' N longitude and 77°56' E latitude with an altitude of 300 m above mean sea level and mean annual rainfall of 920.5 mm.
-The normal weather conditions of the experimental site prevailed during the study period was maximum and minimum temperature with 38.8°C and 17.7°C respectively.
-The soil of the experimental field was Illupanatham soil series.
-The soil was loamy sand in texture, well drained, slightly alkaline in reaction (pH-7.87) and non saline (EC-0.20 dSm-1).
+The normal weather conditions of the experimental site prevailed during the study period was maximum and minimum temperature with 38.8 °C and 17.7 °C respectively.
+The soil of the experimental field was Illupanatham soil series and slightly alkaline (pH-7.87) in nature.
+The soil was loamy sand, well drained and non saline (EC-0.20 dSm-1).